File Formats

 Standard AVIF images without gain maps:

-- Decoder: Browser-native decode via
+- Decoder: Browser-native only -- uses

 ftypbox with AVIF brands, without gain map auxiliary items - Ordering: Placed after the AVIF gainmap decoder in the registry chain so gainmap AVIFs are matched first